MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 Trusted authentication uses the login credentials of the current user to make the connection to SQL Server, where SQL Server validates the uses against Windows Active Directory.
 The server is identified by the its name, or IP address, and the database instance:

 ```
-REGISTERTABLECONNECTION(TABLECONNECTIONTYPE::ExternalSQL, '<MyExternalConnection1>', 'Data Source=<mydbserver\mydbinstance>;Initial Catalog=<myexternaldb1>;Integrated Security=SSPI;');
+REGISTERTABLECONNECTION(TABLECONNECTIONTYPE::ExternalSQL, '<MyExternalConnectionName>', 'Data Source=<mydbserver\mydbinstance>;Initial Catalog=<myexternaldb>;Integrated Security=SSPI;');
 ```

 **Azure SQL Database database**

-With a database in Azure SQL database, you can get the connection string from the Azure Portal:
+With a database in Azure SQL database, you can get the connection string from the Azure Portal.
+The following syntax is simplified for illustration purposes.
+The actual connection string may vary:

 ```
-REGISTERTABLECONNECTION(TABLECONNECTIONTYPE::ExternalSQL, '<MyExternalConnection1>', 'Server=<myserver.database.windows.net;Database=<MyAzureDatabase>;User ID=<adminusername>;Password=<p@ssword>');
+REGISTERTABLECONNECTION(TABLECONNECTIONTYPE::ExternalSQL, '<MyExternalConnectionName>', 'Server=<myserver>.database.windows.net;Database=<myazuredb>;User ID=<adminusername>;Password=<p@ssword>');
 ```

-[!INCLUDE[navnow](includes/navnow_md.md)] commits on all connections at the same time, such as at the same time for the tenant database connection and the application database connection in multitenant deployments.
-When an external connection is registered, it is joined into this so that any errors will rollback on all connections in use.

-When records from external tables are instantiated, the connection is set on them.

-**Using cmdlet**
+**Using the ew-NAVTableConnection cmdlet**
-The actual table connection settings can also be managed using the following new [!INCLUDE[wps_2](includes/wps_2_md.md)] cmdlets.
+The New-NAVTableConnection cmdlet actual table connection settings can also be managed using the following new [!INCLUDE[wps_2](includes/wps_2_md.md)] cmdlets.
 In multitenant deployments, information about the connections is added to a table in the application database.

 |Cmdlet Name|[!INCLUDE[bp_tabledescription](includes/bp_tabledescription_md.md)]|
 |-----------------|---------------------------------------|